Below is additional guidance and resources designed to help you get the most out of learning in Canvas.

 Any changes made offline will be synchronised with the Canvas server when your device reconnects to the internet.

-Yes, your modules and teaching content from the last three academic years will be available in Canvas.
-Some older content will not be transferred and will be archived.
+Yes, your modules and teaching content from the last three academic years will be available in Canvas from September 2025.
+Some older content was not transferred and has been archived.

-Assessment information, including past submissions and feedback, will not move to Canvas.
-Students were first advised in February 2025 to download any work or feedback they may want to keep before September 2025.
+Assessment information, including past submissions and feedback, did not move to Canvas.
+Students were first advised in February 2025 to download any work or feedback they wished to keep before September 2025.

-If you need access to earlier Blackboard content in the future, you can request it.
-However, this may not be immediate, so we recommend downloading anything you are likely to need in advance.
+If you need access to Blackboard content in the future, you can request it through IT services.

-We will migrate 7 years worth of past module materials from Blackboard to Canvas.
-This includes:
+We migrated 7 years’ worth of past module materials from Blackboard to Canvas.
+This included:

 The mobile app you will use is Canvas Student and the developer is Instructure Inc. This is the official app for accessing your courses, assignments, notifications, and more while on the go.